 Grounding

 Proper grounding is an important aspect of electronic system design for both safety and electromagnetic compatibility.
-Ground plays a crucial role in determining what happens in the event of unintentional faults, electrical transients or electromagnetic interference.
+Ground plays a crucial role in determining what happens in the event of unintentional faults, electrical transients, or electromagnetic interference.
 Proper grounding strategies also enable engineers to control unwanted radiated emissions more effectively.

 Improper grounding, on the other hand, can undermine the safety and the electromagnetic compatibility of a product or system.
 In the past few decades, poor grounding has become a leading contributor to EMC-related system failures.

-Developing a good grounding strategy is a fairly straight-forward process.
+Developing a good grounding strategy is a straightforward process.
 So, one might wonder why so many systems are improperly grounded.
 The answer is simple: engineers often confuse the concept of ground with another important concept, current return.
 The fact that current return conductors in digital electronics are often labeled ground or GND can be confusing.
 When current return conductors are treated like grounding conductors (or when grounding conductors are used to return currents), the result is often a design with significant EMC problems.

 Definition of Ground